agb2k/COMP2042_CW_hcyab2/README.md

 OWA: hcyab2

 ## Running the Game:
 - This implementation of Frogger has been tested on 2 Windows devices on IntelliJ IDEA

+- To run the game open up the project on IntelliJ IDEA
+- Download the JavaFX library and place it on a folder
+- Add the JavaFX library to Global Libraries (File -> Project Structure -> Global Libraries)
+- Click the '+' button, select Java and direct to the lib folder of the JavFX library
+- Add to FroggerTrial module and click apply
+- Add the VM Arguments to Main by editing configurations: "--module-path **(JavaFX Library Path)** --add-modules=ALL-MODULE-PATH"

-- To run the game import it as a maven project and select javafx:run on the maven tab
+- Alternatively, run the game import it as a maven project and select javafx:run on the maven tab in IntelliJ

 ## Key Changes Made for Maintenance and Extension

 - Configured the file for Github to regularly push updated code to the respective repository for easier maintenance
-  - Used .gitignore file to avoid clutter in the repository  - On request, users can be added as a collaborator to view the repository
+  - Used .gitignore file to avoid clutter in the repository
+  - On request, users can be added as a collaborator to view the repository
 - Added JavaDocs for easier understanding
 - The classes have been repackaged to make it easier to understand
 - Broke up classes into separate classes to give each class unique functionality